MEUoY/FNT/README.md

-γ-rays from the first and second excited states of stable isotopes.
+γ-rays from the first and second excited states of stable nuclides.

 The graph was produced by M. Eslami, University of York